vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/where-syntax.md

 | 101         |
 ---------------

--- find the dest vertex whose age is equal to the source vertex, player 104. nebula> GO FROM 104 OVER follow WHERE $^.player.age == $$.player.age;
+-- find the destination vertex whose age is equal to the source vertex, player 104. nebula> GO FROM 104 OVER follow WHERE $^.player.age == $$.player.age;
 -- the following result is returned:
 ===============